 As previously described, production agriculture is a cyclical business and therefore System borrowers will face challenges from time to time due to reduced net farm income and volatility in commodity prices.
-In general, System borrowers' financial positions improved over the past few years because commodity prices were high and ad hoc government support was robust.
+During the past few years, the farm sector financial performance generally has been favorable.
+As a result, many System borrowers' financial positions are relatively strong, positioning them to continue to manage their businesses if the farm sector enters a period of lower net farm income and reduced commodity prices.
 System underwriting standards require strong collateral support for real estate mortgage loans.
 By regulation, real estate mortgage loans must have a loan-to-value ratio of 85% or less at origination or up to 97% if guaranteed by federal, state or other governmental agency.
-Most of the System's real estate mortgage loans at origination had a loan-to-value ratio below the statutory maximum of 85%.
-These factors help to mitigate the System's exposure to credit losses on loans.
-At December 31, 2023, \$707 million of the System's \$1.606 billion of nonaccrual loans had specific reserves.
-The remaining \$899 million of nonaccrual loans were evaluated and determined not to need a specific reserve.
+Most of the System's real estate mortgage loans at origination had a loan-tovalue ratio below the statutory maximum of 85%.
+These factors help to mitigate the System's exposure to loan losses.
+At December 31, 2024, \$1,382 billion of the System's \$3.171 billion of nonaccrual loans had specific reserves.
+The remaining \$1.789 billion of nonaccrual loans were evaluated and determined not to need a specific reserve.